core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    <coap://[2001:ac7::cd]/gp/gp1/lights>;rt="light";
        coap-gp="coap://grp.example.org:5685"
 ~~~~~~~~~~~
-{: #fig-app-gp-discovery-example2 title="Discovery of the resources and members of a specified application group, together with the associated CoAP group"}
+{: #fig-app-gp-discovery-example2 title="Discovery of the resources and members of an application group, together with the associated CoAP group"}

 * A CoAP client can discover the CoAP servers that are members of any application group of a specific type, the resources that those servers host as members of those application groups, and the CoAP group associated to those application groups.

    This is achieved by sending the GET request above to the "All CoAP Nodes" IP multicast address (see {{Section 12.8 of RFC7252}}), with a particular chosen scope (e.g., site-local or realm-local) if IPv6 is used.
-Also, the request can specifies the application group type of interest in the URI query component, e.g., as value of a query parameter "gtype".
+Also, the request can specify the application group type of interest in the URI query component, e.g., as value of a query parameter "gtype".
 For example, the request can use a Group URI with path and query components "/.well-known/core?gtype=TypeA" to specify the application group type "TypeA".

    Through the corresponding responses, the query result is a list of resources at CoAP servers that are members of any application group of the specified type and of the CoAP group associated to those application groups.
 That is, the client gains knowledge of: i) the set of servers that are members of the application groups of the specified type and of the associated CoAP group; ii) for each of those servers, the resources it hosts within each of those application groups.